top of page

 In fact, his goal is “to have the best restaurant in Victoria,” and he’s gathered a team to bring that vision to life.
 It was Lenny’s love of the bold flavours of foods seared over open flames that led him to Andrea, after enjoying her live-fire cuisine at CinCin Ristorante and Osteria Savio Volpe in Vancouver.

-The unusual name for the restaurant —Janevca — is a portmanteau, blending the names of his three children, Janelle, Evan and Cailee.
+The unusual name for the award-winning restaurant —Janevca — is a portmanteau, blending the names of his three children, Janelle, Evan and Cailee.
 Like many of the decisions made in developing this property, Lenny says, there was lots of discussion and even disagreements among his family and staff, but “the name was what I stood on.”

 “First, it represents my three children, but beyond that it doesn’t mean anything,” he says.
 “I wanted a name that wasn’t pegged to a certain style or type of cuisine – a name that’s a mystery – to allow a fusion of flavours and ideas.”